Amex Platinum benefits: which insurance protections actually hold up?

 FAQ

-What people ask about the Platinum
+What people ask about the American Express Platinum

 • The Amex Platinum covers trip cancellation and interruption up to $10,000 per trip, trip delay up to $500 after a 6-hour delay, and lost or stolen baggage up to $3,000 combined.
 Rental car coverage is secondary in the US (up to $75,000) and primary outside the US.
 Purchase protection covers eligible items up to $10,000 per claim within 90 days of purchase.
 Extended warranty adds one year to eligible US manufacturer warranties up to $10,000 per item.
 There is no emergency medical expense insurance: Premium Global Assist provides logistical coordination only.